dgraph-io/workshop/3-flock-querying/README.md

-# Flock Querying
+# Querying in Flock
 In this chapter, we'll be learning about querying in Dgraph.
 These include searching nodes, filtering, traversing, reverse traversing, date-time queries, and much more.

 Dgraph's query language is called GraphQL+-.
-It's inspired by original GraphQL spec, but slightly modified.
+It's inspired by original GraphQL spec but slightly modified.
 The modifications were necessary to overcome the shortcomings of GraphQL as a query language for a database.

-Let's recap the graph model of flock,
+Let's recap the graph model of the flock,

 ![Graph](./assets/graph-3.JPG)
 ---

- # Node selection
  ## Query 1:
- Search for hashtags
+ **Search for hashtags**

- One of the common operation in Dgraph is to select one or more node based on certain criteria.
+ One of the standard operation in Dgraph is to select one or more node based on specific criteria.

-Dgraph's inbuilt functions like `has`, `ge`, `eq` help you express the creteria for selection of nodes in the query.
+Dgraph's inbuilt functions like `has`, `ge`, `eq` help you express the criteria for the selection of nodes in the query.

-In our first query we'll be selecting nodes based on existance of a predicate/property using the `has` function.
+In our first query, we'll be selecting nodes based on existence of a predicate/property using the `has` function.